mnemnion/JLpeg.jl/Plans.md

 `aux`, after we create it.
-So I want to add a serialize-to-string function which is as fast to load as computerly possible, some ideas: Capital letters are enums (Opcode and CapKind), lowercase letters are short labels, - means what it always does, `n` comes before `l`, jumps further than +-26 are hex as `0ff`, always lowercase because we expect an opcode next, always at least two, if an n is encoded as hex, the label is always encoded as hex.
+So I want to add a serialize-to-string function which is as fast to load as computerly possible, some ideas: Capital letters are enums (Opcode and CapKind), lowercase letters are short labels, - means what it always does, `n` comes before `l`, jumps further than +-26 are hex as `:ff`, always lowercase because we expect an opcode next, always at least two, if an n is encoded as hex, the label is always encoded as hex.
 I believe that's unambiguous and forward-only, and only leaves out sets, which we already know how to serialize with show in a basically